Greenville, Missouri’s Old Greenville Days

 participate or to set up as vendors.
 One visitor told me that she comes every year just for the crafts; another said he comes to participate in the Living History Encampment.
 They all told me to check out the old-fashion childrens’ games, which included tug-of-war.

 What to Know Before Attending Old Greenville Days

 Wear Walking Shoes.
 This is held in a field-like area and the ground is uneven in places.

 Carry Cash.
 Many of the vendors are not set up to take debit or credit cards, so carry some cash.

 Children’s Activities are Limited.
 There are some old fashioned children’s games on site, but no rides or anything like that.

 The Event is Noisy.
 Be advised that there will be guns, cannons, and other reenactment equipment making a lot of noise.

 Old Greenville Day is held yearly at Old Greenville, Mo.
-This year, the event takes place September 21-22, 2013.
+The event takes place the 3rd weekend of September.
 Admission is free; for more information, call 573-222-8562 or visit the Army Corps of Engineers’ website.